Get your hiring in shape

 We are industry agnostic but I’m definitely seeing demand from tech based/tech enabled startups.
 I’m also seeing increasing demand from post series A or larger seed rounds where companies are looking to hire 2-3 people per month as a minimum.

 We regularly talk to and advise companies at an earlier stay but they might be a few months to a year away from being ready for this service.

 How can people contact you to find out more?

-Get in touch with me at email@example.com to discuss your hiring needs or book a talent strategy call here.
-If you are interested in more in-depth learning about hiring best practice, Michael also delivers a session as part of the Scale programmes and is running a free Hiring Strategy Webinar on 10th Feb 21 - register now!
+Get in touch with me at firstname.lastname@example.org to discuss your hiring needs or book a talent strategy call here.
+If you are interested in more in-depth learning about hiring best practice, Michael has also put together this 45 minute webinar on Building and Scaling your team.

 If you like what you hear, one of the tools we recommend is our New Hire Briefing Template below to get your ideal candidate profile sorted before going out to market.